Microsoft Azure

 1. Return to Overview and copy/save the Application (client) ID and Directory (tenant) ID, which will be used when adding Microsoft Azure as a cloud organization in Heeler

-1. Ensure the App registration has the correct permissions.
+1. Ensure the App registration has the correct permission.
 Under Manage, select API permissions, Add a permission, and then Microsoft Graph

-1. Select Application permissions, search for and select the following permissions one-by-one, and then select Add permissions.
-N.b., User.Read is present by default
+1. Select Application permissions, search for and select Application.Read.All , and then select Add permissions.

-1. Confirm that permissions are added.
-Note their status is Not granted and then select Grant admin consent
+1. Confirm that permission is added.
+Note its status is Not granted and then select Grant admin consent

 1. After selecting Grant admin consent, click Yes in the confirmation modal